What are UK Forums?

 Add a link to a document or image

 There are simple ways to make your message more readable:

 - **bold** displays as bold

 - >quote displays as

-If you want to draw the attention of another member of the team to a post you are making type @ followed immediately by their username, eg '@username', and they will be notified of the mention.
+If you want to draw the attention of another team member to a post you are making, type @ followed immediately by their username, e.g. '@username'.
+They will be notified of the mention.

 Simply copy the address from your browser and paste it into your new post.
 The Forums will automatically find the title of the topic and add that as the link text.

-If you have set up a Topic and you wish to move it to another Category, here's the procedure:
+If you have set up a Topic and wish to move it to another Category, follow these steps:

-- Find the appropriate Category, from the drop down menu and Select;
+- Select the appropriate Category from the drop-down menu

 - Confirm your selection by clicking the "Tick"